egbakou/domainverifier/README.md

 ## Usage

-This section assumes prior knowledge of generating instructions for domain name ownership verification.
-If not, please review the examples code for each verification method, which include the process of instructions generation.
+This section assumes prior knowledge of domain name ownership verification.
+If not, please review the example code for each verification method, which include the process of instructions generation.

 ### 🚀 Html Meta Tag method

 `HTML Meta Tag` is an element that provide metadata about a web page.
-It is placed in the head section of an HTML document and provides information about the page to search engines and web browsers and others.
+It is placed in the `head` section of an HTML document and provides information about the page to search engines, web browsers, and other services.

-This method requires the ability for the user to edit the HTML source code of his site's homepage.
+This method requires the ability for the users to edit the HTML source code of their site's homepage.

 💻 Generation

-The generator module contains two functions for generating HTML Meta tags to verify ownership of a specific domain name:
+The generator module contains two functions for generating HTML Meta tags to verify ownership of a specific domain name.

 ⤵️`func GenerateHtmlMetaFromConfig(config *config.HmlMetaTagGenerator, useInternalCode bool) (*HtmlMetaInstruction, error)`